When you run an organization, compliance and security are two essential factors.

 - Business interruption losses and extra expenses: Covers lost revenue and added costs to continue business

 - Digital data recovery and cyber extortion expenses: Covers losses such as ransom paid due to ransomware

 - Cyber liability: Covers claims of lawsuit expenses resulting from breaches in client systems or networks

 - Media liability: Covers claims of libel, copyright/trademark infringement, etc., resulting from media use

 - Covers losses from digital theft of money or securities and social engineering fraud

 Finding the right cyber liability insurance provider is not easy.
 While most general insurance providers offer general liability coverage, they don’t always offer comprehensive cyber liability coverage.
 It is always ideal to choose an insurance provider rated ‘A’ or higher by the most reputable insurance rating agency.

 But remember, just committing to a policy is not enough.
 You will also have to track/measure compliance with the agreement to make sure your contract is always valid, and will therefore, pay out in the event of an issue.
 Having the right partner by your side simplifies this process.

 Let Us Take the Chaos Out of Compliance

 Data Networks can help your organization comply with a cyber liability insurance policy that’s trusted by others in your industry.
-To learn how Managed Compliance from Data Networks helps you demonstrate “due care” with your Cyber Liability Insurance requirements, contact us to continue the conversation!
+To learn how Managed Cybersecurity from Data Networks helps you demonstrate “due care” with your Cyber Liability Insurance requirements, contact us to continue the conversation!